New Natural Gas Pipelines

 Federal Energy Regulatory Commission, or FERC, is an independent

-agency that regulates the interstate transmission of electricity,
+commission that mainly PERMITS the interstate transmission of electricity,

 natural gas, and oil.
 FERC also reviews proposals to build liquefied

 natural gas (LNG) terminals and interstate natural gas pipelines

 as well as licensing hydropower projects.
 The Energy Policy Act